mkssri/hobbies/comedy/README.md

 46. I hate it when I go to hug someone really sexy and my face smashes right into the mirror.

 ---

+- Date: 12/8/23

+47. I told my wife she should embrace her mistakes.
+She gave me a hug.
+48. Why did the picture go to the jail?
+Because it was framed!.
+49. What did one wall say to the other?
+I will meet you at the corner!.
+50. why did the coffee file a police report?
+Because it got mugged!.
+51. If you are American when you go in the bathroom and American when you come out, what are you in the bathroom? (you're peeing) European!
+Haha